 }

-Omit wait_for_completion=true for large snapshots and monitor progress with GET /_snapshot/local_fs/_current or GET /_snapshot/_status.
+Use wait_for_completion=true for small manual snapshots where the terminal should wait for SUCCESS.
+For larger snapshots, omit it and monitor GET /_snapshot/local_fs/_current or GET /_snapshot/_status.

 {